Table of Contents

 Save Those Forward Flexions

-Well, hopefully that helps to explain the difference between the two types of bone and the reason to be more cautious.
+Having read this post, you understand the difference between the two types of bone and now have reason to be more careful with your posture.

 If you want to learn more about the BMD or DEXA test procedure, read my blog on bone density test.
 I also prepared an article on understanding bone density test results and, in another blog, explain the FRAX Calculator.

 Posture is the foundation of all movement and exercise.
 This is why I developed the online course, Perfect Posture in 30 Days.